 The Need for Water-Filled Cofferdams in Construction

 In construction, cofferdams, sometimes called caissons, are commonly used for a range of applications.
 These structures are typically temporary, and they isolate a submerged work area to allow for work in dry conditions.
 Three types of cofferdams are used today — steel sheet pile, earth or gravel-filled and water-filled.
-The AquaDam is an innovative water-filled cofferdam that offers the flexibility needed on construction sites for dewatering and flood control.
+Among these, the inflatable cofferdam, such as the AquaDam® or Aqua Barrier Cofferdam, is an innovative water-filled cofferdam that offers the flexibility needed on construction sites for dewatering and flood control, acting as a highly effective temporary water dam.

-How Does the AquaDam Work as Flood Control for Construction Sites?
+How Does the AquaDam® Work as Flood Control for Construction Sites?

-AquaDam Limitations
+AquaDam® Limitations

-While the AquaDam is a reliable cofferdam for bridge construction, shoreline restoration, pipelines, culvert repairs, and more, it still has limitations.
-It is essential to understand what the AquaDam can achieve and how certain circumstances and environments may limit its capabilities.
+While the AquaDam® is a reliable cofferdam for bridge construction, shoreline restoration, pipelines, culvert repairs, and more, it still has limitations.
+It is essential to understand what the AquaDam® can achieve and how certain circumstances and environments may limit its capabilities.

-Typically, the AquaDam can effectively control 75% of its height in water depth.
+Typically, the AquaDam® can effectively control 75% of its height in water depth.
 This rating reduces in the following conditions:

 - Slopes